harrisoncramer/gitlab.nvim/README.md

 require("gitlab").revoke()
 ```

+### Pipelines

-You can view the status of the pipeline for the current MR. To re-trigger failed jobs in the pipeline manually, use your `settings.popup.perform_action` keybinding:
+You can view the status of the pipeline for the current MR.

 ```lua
 require("gitlab").pipeline()
 ```

+To re-trigger failed jobs in the pipeline manually, use your `settings.popup.perform_action` keybinding.
+To open the log trace of a job in a new Neovim buffer, use your `settings.popup.perform_linewise_action` keybinding.

+### Reviewers and Assignees

 The `add_reviewer` and `delete_reviewer` commands, as well as the `add_assignee` and `delete_assignee` functions, will let you choose from a list of users who are availble in the current project: